Earn College Credit in High School!

 Course availability varies by high school.
 Contact your school counselor for additional information regarding your high school.

-To register for college credit, students must complete a college registration form, have it signed by a parent or guardian, and submit it with payment by the specified deadline (usually early October for fall courses and early March for spring courses).
-Registration forms may be obtained from teachers at the beginning of each semester.
+Students can register and pay for their college class using Dual Enroll by the specified deadline (usually early October for fall courses and early March for spring courses).
 Students cannot retroactively enroll in a college course.
 All college prerequisites must be met.

 College Accommodations for Running Start High School Students with Disabilities